Matissoss/nvim-config/README.md

 # Plugins

-This config consists of 14 (23 if you include dependencies) packages:
+This config consists of 10 (still 10 if you include dependencies) packages:

 ## Package Manager

-`folke/lazy.nvim`
+- `folke/lazy.nvim`

 ## LSP Configuration